Mets - Diamondbacks Prediction, Odds, Pick, How To Watch

 Why The Diamondbacks Could Cover The Spread

 The Diamondbacks have a top-ten offense in the majors.
-They are fifth in runs scored this year, while sitting fourth in batting average, seventh in on-base percentage, and sixth in slugging.
+They are fifth in runs scored this year, while sitting fifth in batting average, sixth in on-base percentage, and sixth in slugging.
 Rookie Corbin Carroll has been a big part of that.
-Carroll is still day to day with an injury, but as of late, he has been solid.
+Carroll returned from injury hitting a home run and driving in two runs while hitting two for four.
 In June, Carroll hit .291 while slugging eight home runs, scoring 25 times and driving in 22.
 He is also doing it on the basepath, as he stole eight bases in the month.
-In the year Carroll has 24 stolen bases and 17 home runs.
+In the year Carroll has 24 stolen bases and 18 home runs.
 If he can hit his stride in the power department, he could make a run at the 40-40 club.

-Driving in a fair amount of runs as of late has been Lourdes Gurriel Jr. Gurriel has five RBIs with the help of two home runs over the last week.
-Hee is hitting just .208, but when he is making contact it is solid.
-He has two doubles to go with his two home runs in the last week.
+Driving in a fair amount of runs as of late has been Lourdes Gurriel Jr. Gurriel has six RBIs with the help of three home runs over the last week.
+He is hitting .240 over the last week and also has two doubles in the week.
+Gurriel has scored four times in the last week as well.

-Evan Longoria is also hitting well when he is in the lineup.
-In the last week, he is hitting .417 with a .533 OBP.
-This has led to him driving in two runs and scoring four times in the last week.
-The Diamondbacks would love to see Christian Walker get going again.
-Walker was 16 home runs this year, which is tied for 23rd in the majors.
-He only had four home runs last month though, but did hit well, hitting .347 on the month.
-This led to 19 RBIs for Walker.
-He struggled in the series with the Angels though.
-He went 0-13 at the plate and struck out six times.
+Christian Walker is hoping to get back into stride.
+He hit a home run yesterday but has been struggling at the plate.
+He has been hitting just .125 over the last week with two runs scored and two RBIs.
+The big issue has been the strikeouts.
+He has struck out nine times in the last week.
+The Diamondbacks will also like to see Ketel Marte start hitting better.
+He is hitting just .150 over the last week while driving in just one run.

-Zach Davies will be on the hill for the Diamondbacks today, and it has not been a good season for him so far.
-He is just 1-4 on the season with a 6.54 ERA and 1.62 WHIP.
-At home, it has been even worse.
-He is 0-3 at home with a 7.33 ERA.
-After three straight games giving up six or more runs, he pitched a gem against the Rays last time out.
-He went seven innings, giving up just two hits and no runs in a no-decision.
+Tommy Henry will be on the mound today.
+He is 5-1 on the season with a 4.08 ERA.
+His last two starts have been great.
+He went 5.2 and 6.2 innings respectively, giving up just one run in each game.
+The one run was off a solo home run in each game.
+This has been an issue for him over the last month.
+Henry had given up a home run in each of his last five games, with six given up in June.

 Final Mets-Diamondbacks Prediction & Pick

 While Senga has been good for the Mets as of late, he has had struggles on the road.
 This year he has a 3-3 record with a 4.58 ERA on the road.
 Opponents are also batting .247 against him on the road.
-Davies has been equally as bad at home.
-Their opponents are hitting .306 against him at home.
-The Mets have some bats in the lineup that are starting to heat up, and this is a perfect game for a player like Alsono to get some of his stride going.
-Tommy Pham and Brandon Nimmo will continue to carry this offense though, and they should both drive in runs today.
-If Carroll is still out for the Diamondbacks, it makes this game much tougher.
-Still, they should score plenty as well here today.
-This will be a back-and-forth affair with lots of runs, so take the over.
+Meanwhile, Henry has just one win at home this year.
+He has struggled more at home than on the road and has given up four home runs in six starts at home on the season.
+The Mets have the power to continue that trend.
+They showed that yesterday with three home runs, and that was without Alonso hitting one.
+If the Mets continue the power surge, they will get another win today.
+If not, it will come down to how the Diamondbacks do against Senga.
+Senga will give up a few runs, but not get blown out.
+Overall, it should be a close game, so take the runs with the Diamondbacks.